FRC1257/robotics-training/SNAILTalks/Robot Code & Better Practices.md

 [971 in 2016](https://www.youtube.com/watch?v=CMX4ynSQsyI)

-Used code to make sure the arm didn't crush their roboRIO.
-When their robot was e-stopped, physics took over and crushed their roboRIO.
+Used code to make sure the arm didn't hit their intake or climber while moving other subsystems.
+If their robot was e-stopped, physics took over and crushed their roboRIO.

 ## Iterative/Timed Robot